-Adult education can make a huge contribution to both the Lisbon agenda for sustainable, smart and inclusive growth as well as Commissioner Juncker’s agenda.
-Adult education can boost jobs and growth and the digital single market.
-By supporting sustainability, adult education can contribute to the energy union and a forward looking climate change policy.
-Adult education can strengthen the single market, for example by providing the skills for the free movement of workers as well as shore up European values and trust.
+Adult education makes a huge contribution to the Lisbon agenda for sustainable, smart and inclusive growth.
+Adult education boosts jobs and growth and the digital single market.
+By supporting sustainability, adult education contributes to the energy union and a forward-looking climate change policy.
+Adult education strengthens the single market, for example, by providing the skills for the free movement of workers, as well as supports the European values and trust.

-The “Umweltberatung” in Austria (eco-counseling) has developed the Energy Efficiency Driving License (EEDL).
+The Umweltberatung in Austria (eco-counseling) has developed the Energy Efficiency Driving License (EEDL).
 The EEDL is a tool for energy saving in private households, in small and middle-sized enterprises and in communities in order to meet the needs for climate protection and energy savings.
-Energy saving in everyday life contributes to the reduction of energy costs, which is particularly important for people and households at the risk of poverty.
+Energy saving in everyday life contributes to the reduction of energy costs, which is particularly important for people and households at risk of poverty.
 A conscious use of energy and the development of energy-efficient lifestyles and behaviours is therefore also a contribution to the reduction of costs and helps combat poverty.
 The conscious use of energy in the work context contributes to increasing competitiveness through cost reduction.
-Enterprise-supported resource-handling can also encourage employees to contribute to sustainability in their own private lives.show less
+Enterprise-supported resourcehandling can also encourage employees to contribute to sustainability in their own private lives.show less